eikkaj/reebelo-order-mgmt/README.md

 **Considerations**
 - "The service should handle millions of orders and be scalable for global storefronts"
    - Horizontally scaling this service in AWS, as noted, is made quite easy with ECS and the usage of IAC.
 Proper metrics, alarms, etc would need to be tuned.
-- "Inter-service communication should be resilient to failures and scalable"
-   - Right now we're just publishing events to a message queue when a status of an order changes.
-If the message fails, we continue on our way, while of course logging the issue.
-Maybe we'd need to refine this and continue to try pumping the message out and/or have some kind of alert mechanism when there are service outages detected.

 ### Resilience